Kirs10a/inc5000_visualizations/README.md

 - **GitHub**: For version control and sharing files.

 ## Contact
-For questions or suggestions, feel free to contact me at [your email] or visit my Tableau Public profile [here](https://public.tableau.com/your-profile).
+For questions or suggestions, feel free to contact me at [Kirsten.arries99@gmail.com] or visit my Tableau Public profile.